5-Jeremy/Arduino-Workshop-Spring-21/README.md

 Recordings of each of the sessions in this workshop series are available [here](https://www.youtube.com/playlist?list=PLfmzHX29KVv_cbdHYJD3cuvoo_Valq8us).

 Please note: The recordings for previous sessions are still being processed.
 If you do not see a recording for a past session yet, please be patient.

+Extra materials such as the slides for each session can be found via the [UCR UAS website](https://ucr-uas.weebly.com/workshops.html).